10 Fun Shamrock Facts for St. Patrick’s Day

 This triad symbol is derived from the ancient and Pagan belief that earth and water are representative of a goddess.
 This goddess encompasses every stage of a woman’s life: the Maiden, the Mother, and the Crone.
 The triad is a design of three interlocking and overlapping oblong shapes with a triangle in the middle.
 This is symbolic and stands for the goddess who embraces all three of these particular female entities.

-8: Why 3 Leaves are a Symbolic and Special Number
+8. 3 Is a Symbolic and Special Number

 The very concept of threes is vastly important in Celtic symbolism.
 Most Pagan religions regard the number three as being holy because of the numerous philosophies and states of being which can be applied to it.
 Positive, neutral and negative is one.
 Masculine, neutral, and feminine is another.
 Maiden, mother, and crone is yet another.